Emailed to sabine smyth 18th March 2016 by Velta Fellowes nee Stugis.

 The migrant came offered a safe haven, an affordable place to bring up her children, not the standard she herself grew up with, but none-the-less a survivable option.

 Marija had a brief marriage with Alexander Purens, when that marriage dissolved returned to camp.
 She was away from the camp for about a year.

 From 1957 until the camp closed Marija lived there with her daughters.

 Tamara left the camp when she was 16 to go nursing, Aina also left at 16, only to return a few years later.
 Velta spend her childhood there.

-Marija lived the remainder of her live in Benalla and worked at the hospital.
+Marija lived the remainder of her life in Benalla and worked at the hospital.

-The camp was perhaps not the most ideal place for Marija herself, but for her children it was a wealth of happy experiences, which far out weighed the creature comforts of a well to do home.
-Our lives as children in the camp was so enriching in a way Marija could not have imagined.
-True she may not provide a home as she was accustomed too when she was growing up, but none-the-less her stay in the migrant camp was our grounding, was our home, and home is where the heart is.
+The camp was perhaps not the most ideal place for Marija herself, but for her children it was a wealth of happy experiences, which far outweighed the creature comforts of a well to do home.
+Our lives as children in the camp were so enriching in a way Marija could not have imagined.
+True she may not provide a home as she was accustomed to when she was growing up, but none-the-less her stay in the migrant camp was our grounding, was our home, and home is where the heart is.